“Scrapbook of Memories–Childhood Favorites: Superheroes and Candies”

 - Place all ingredients into a mixing bowl.

 - Mix by hand, using your fingers to rub the butter into the dry ingredients.
 Keep blending and squishing until a well mixed dough forms.

 - Cut the dough into eight equal portions.
 Roll each portion out into a log with a diameter about the size of a dime.
 Cut the log into ½" pieces.
 Place pieces cut side down onto a shiny baking sheet.
 Press each piece down slightly while rounding the edges and forming as round a circle shape as possible.
 Repeat with the remaining dough.

-- Bake at 300 degrees for about 25 minutes, until just done.
-Remove cookies from the hot baking sheet onto a cooling rack or a cool baking sheet so the bottoms don’t overbrown.
+- Bake at 300 degrees for about 15-20 minutes, until just done.
+Watch them closely towards the end so they don't overbrown.
+Remove cookies from the hot baking sheet onto a cooling rack or a cool baking sheet so the bottoms don't continue to cook.
 Cool completely.